vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Conclusion

 MyOfflineAi solves the privacy problem through isolation and local ephemeral processing.
-No longer does user need to read a company's opaque privacy policy and hope that they stick to it.
-Now the user is in control.
-This removes data privacy anxiety.

 But this project is about more than just privacy.
 It's a shift in mindset.
 It's about owning and controlling your own tools.
 It's about changing your role from being a passive consumer of Ai services to an active and accountable owner of your Ai capability.